philjones88/routr-website/docs/development/components/edgeport.md

 > Please see JAINSIP docs for details on the security context [properties.](https://javadoc.io/doc/javax.sip/jain-sip-ri/1.2.220/gov/nist/javax/sip/SipStackImpl.html)

-Here is an example of a full configuration file:
+Here is an example of a configuration file:

+Filename: `dispatcher.yaml` or `dispatcher.json`

 ```yaml
 kind: EdgePort